terrytangyuan/terrytangyuan.github.com/README.md

 If an old version of Ruby is used even though `which ruby` and `ruby -v` seem correct.
 Use the specific binary `/opt/homebrew/lib/ruby/gems/3.0.0/bin/jekyll s` instead.

+# 2. Install Jekyll

+Run `gem install jekyll; gem install jekyll-paginate` to install `jekyll` dependencies.
+* Run `brew link --force openssl` if seeing `'openssl/ssl.h' file not found` when installing `jekyll`.

+If `jekyll` cannot be found, try `gem install jekyll --user-install` and the binary should be available in `/Users/terrytangyuan/.gem/ruby/3.2.0/bin/jekyll`.

+# 3. Start website locally

+Run `jekyll s` to view in local host: http://127.0.0.1:4000/

 # Additional Ruby issues